Filter by Category

 with Peter Cyr

 The Brown Family or their caretakers owned Valley Lodge for 181 years until 1973.
-Brothers David and Ephraim Brown came to Flintstown (now Baldwin) with their father, Captain David Brown, from Concord, Massachusetts in 1783.
+Brothers David and Ephraim Brown came to Flintstown (now Baldwin) with their father, Captain David Brown, from Concord, Massachusetts, in 1783.
 Captain David Brown helped lay out the plot plan and worked on the roads in Flintstown.
 He never lived in Maine, but his son Ephraim built Valley Lodge.
 Ephraim's brother David built Saddle Back Farm (now gone) right above Valley Lodge.
-Ephraim had 7 children who all lived to be adults.
+Ephraim had seven children who all lived to be adults.
 Thus, in the early 1800s, he added to the original cape by building a Federal Colonial over the front half of the cape.
 However, none of the early features of the cape were disturbed.
 It is possible to see the evolution of architectural styles from the mantels.
 From pre-revolutionary to the late Victorian periods, 95% of the original features are still present.
 Valley Lodge was featured in the April 2011 issue of Early American Life; a copy is at the Brown Memorial Library.
 Valley Lodge is located at 67 E. Saddleback Road, West Baldwin.
-Take Brown Road, which goes up behind Limington Lumber on RT 113.
+Take Brown Road, which goes up behind Limington Lumber on Route 113.
 Take the first right, which is E. Saddleback.
 Valley Lodge is the first house.
 Please note: There is no charge for this tour.
 The $5 registration fee will be donated to the Baldwin Historical Society.
-If you would like to contribute other funds to the historical society, you may also do so at the time of the tour.
+If you would like to contribute other funds to the historical society, you may do so at the time of the tour.
 Pre-registration is required due to spacing and safety issues.
 Extra sessions will be available as needed.

 Will run